suishanwen/wavesharelcd-64bit-rpi-35b/README.md

-A quick guide on how to install a (3.5b) waveshare(/clone) LCD on a Raspberry Pi running 64bit OS (namely Raspbian).
+A quick guide on how to install a (3.5b) waveshare(/clone) LCD on a Raspberry Pi 4b running 64bit Raspberry Pi OS (previously called Raspbian)

 credit to https://github.com/tux1c/wavesharelcd-64bit-rpi